mattbasta/client-performance-handbook/manuscript/07-Conclusion.md

 Throughout this book, I've made note of many tickets in bug trackers for different browser vendors.
 This section is simply a collection of those tickets, along with a summary of each of the issues.

 ### Firefox

+- **Bug 730101:** Implement prerendering support http://bugzil.la/730101

 ### Chromium

 - **Issue 128055:** This issue prevents CSS properties from using hashes to reference individual components of an SVG image.
 This functionality is available in IE9 and up as well as Firefox. http://crbug.com/128055
+- **Issue 312327:** This issue causes subresource requests not to be used when an asset is requested in a document.
+This prevents subresource requests from being useful. http://crbug.com/312327

 ## Mentioned Tools